-'''

 The name of the property that you set is given by the value of org.apache.activemq.artemis.api.core.Message.HDR_DUPLICATE_DETECTION_ID, which is AMQ_DUPL_ID

-'''

-The value of the property can be of type byte[] or SimpleString if you're using the core API.
-If you're using JMS it must be a String, and its value should be unique.
+When using JMS the value of the property must be a String, and similarly a string type would be used in other client APIs or protocols used with the broker.
+Its value should be unique.
 An easy way of generating a unique id is by generating a UUID.

-Here's an example of setting the property using the core API:
+Here's an example of setting the property using the JMS API:

-''' ...
-ClientMessage message = session.createMessage(true); SimpleString myUniqueID = "This is my unique id"; // Could use a UUID for this message.setStringProperty(HDR_DUPLICATE_DETECTION_ID, myUniqueID); '''
+''' Message jmsMessage = session.createMessage(); String myUniqueID = "This is my unique id"; // Could use a UUID for this message.setStringProperty(HDR_DUPLICATE_DETECTION_ID.toString(), myUniqueID); ... '''